 Some kids with find it hard or distracting to make eye contact.
 Telling kids to look at you might make it hard for them to concentrate on what you’re saying.
 Instead, let them know they don’t need to look directly at you, but they do need to listen and show that they’ve heard you.
 If seeing what you’re doing is important, ask your child to look in your direction.

 6. Address safety concerns.

 Some kids have trouble visualizing where their body is in relation to other objects.
-They may even have a tendency to bump into things or trip over them.
+They may even tend to bump into things or trip over them.
 If your child has these difficulties, you might want to think about how you decorate your home.

 Busy patterns on wallpaper or rugs can make it hard to see where things begin and end.
 Decorating in simple, contrasting colors can help.
 You can also use colored tape to highlight doorframes and other potential trouble spots.

 Amanda Morin is the author of “The Everything Parent’s Guide to Special Education” and the former director of thought leadership at Understood.
 As an expert and writer, she helped build Understood from its earliest days.